-- Lunchtime and one passing period either before OR after lunch - Recess that is immediately preceding or following lunch - Breaks
+- Lunchtime and one passing period either before OR after lunch - Recess that is immediately preceding or following lunch - Breaks (a passing period in excess of 10 minutes is considered a break)

 THREE BASIC TYPES OF SCHOOL SCHEDULES:

 - 1. Same schedule every day

 - 2. Block Schedule (Blue Day/White Day)

 - 3. Modified Block (Use the calendar week that includes the count day.)